 Code::Blocks is a free, highly extensible and configurable, cross-platform C++ IDE built to offer users the most demanded and ideal features.
-It delivers a consistent user interface and feel.
+It delivers a consistent user interface and feels.

 And most importantly, you can extend its functionality by using plugins developed by users, some of the plugins are part of Code::Blocks release and many are not, written by individual users not part of the Code::Block development team.

-Its features are categorized into compiler, debugger and interface features and these include:
+Its features are categorized into a compiler, debugger and interface features and these include: